SKAHP/One-Engi/holeman.md

 JOHNSON: Because you stood out.

-HOLEMAN: Yes, that's right, but we were never buddy-buddy.
-I was not one of his friends; he did not like my newspaper, or any of the rest of it.
+HOLEMAN: Yes, that's right, but we were **never buddy-buddy**. **I was not one of his friends**; he did not like my newspaper, or any of the rest of it.
 I was just one of the guys that followed along, one of the king's bastards that went on the back of the train.
 It would be a trip like Christmas of '46, or it could have been the 4th of July of '46, when they needed some one to cover.
-Married people didn't want to leave home, and off I went.
+Married people didn't want to leave home, **and off I went.**

 JOHNSON: Did you remain a bachelor all those years?